 Individual recovery depends on the extent of the procedure, whether neck surgery was combined, skin quality, and adherence to the post-operative protocol established during consultation.

-How Much Does a Deep Plane Facelift Cost in Dubai?
+How Much Does a Deep Plane Facelift Cost?

 The cost depends on the surgical technique required, the complexity of the individual case, anaesthesia, facility standards, and whether procedures are combined (facelift + neck lift, facelift + blepharoplasty, etc.).
 An accurate assessment requires an individual clinical evaluation.